bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-user-account/index.md

 ---
 title: Setting up and managing your GitHub user account
-intro: 'You can manage settings in your GitHub user account including email preferences, collaborator access for personal repositories, and organization memberships.'
+intro: "You can manage settings in your GitHub user account including email preferences, collaborator access for personal repositories, and organization memberships."
 shortTitle: User accounts
 redirect_from:
   - /categories/setting-up-and-managing-your-github-user-account
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Accounts
 children: